tolgacesur/developer-extension/README.md

 # Developer Extension

-A simple and all-in-one extension to editing a cookie, request header or etc.
+A simple and all-in-one Chrome extension to editing a cookie, request header or etc.

 ## Setup